 The AIRR Community welcomes collaboration and publication by its Working Group members.
 AIRR-C endorsement of a manuscript is intended to certify to the scientific community that the content of the manuscript is a product of an AIRR-C effort or initiative.
-Since 2017 the Community has endorsed and published six papers:
+Since 2017 the Community has endorsed and published seven papers:

 - Christley et al. The ADC API: a web API for the programmatic query of the AIRR Data Commons (Frontiers in Big Data, 2020) outlines the API (Application Programming Interface) for curating and sharing data in the AIRR Data Commons (ADC).